RyanRizzoGithub/Generative-Artwork/README.md

 This program generates a piece of art using a tile system with randomly generated lines and diamonds.
 ![MazeTiler](https://user-images.githubusercontent.com/89487878/211170829-17566f65-9bc7-4bd7-922a-abeb5fdf5a43.jpeg)

+- Tree
+This program procederally generates a two dimensional tree using 3D textures

 # How to use & generate new artwork
 - Step 1: Install processing for you system (https://processing.org/download)
 - Step 2: Download any of the folders (ex.
 Recursion, Displacement, ...)